 The GED test is an exam for students who didn’t finish high school.
 If students pass 4 subject tests, they receive a High School Equivalency Diploma issued by their state.

-This document has the same value as a regular high school diploma and allows students to apply to college, get jobs that require high school education, get financial aid in college, etc.
+This document has the same value as a regular high school diploma and allows students to apply to college, get jobs that require a high school education, get financial aid in college, etc.

 If you want to sit for the four GED® modules (independent subtests), you’ll have to set up an account on the website GED.com/MyGED, the official website of the GED publisher, GED Testing Service.